What to Do in Collie After Work

 Wellington National Park & the Collie River

-The Collie River runs right through town and into Wellington Dam — one of the largest dams in Western Australia and a genuinely impressive sight, particularly in the cooler months when the water is high.
+The Collie River runs right through town and into Wellington Dam—one of the largest dams in Western Australia and a genuinely impressive sight, particularly in the cooler months when the water is high.
 The surrounding Wellington National Park offers a range of walking and cycling tracks through jarrah forest, with routes suited to everything from a casual 30-minute leg-stretch to a proper half-day hike.

 If you’re after something low-effort after a physical shift, the river walk through town is hard to beat.
-It’s flat, shaded, and gives you enough greenery to actually decompress.
+It’s flat, shaded, and gives you enough greenery to decompress.

 Mountain Biking: One of WA’s Best Trail Networks

 This one surprises a lot of people.
 Collie has an internationally recognised mountain biking scene, with over 100 kilometres of single-track trails managed by the Collie Mountain Bike Club.
 The trails range from beginner-friendly green runs to technically demanding black routes, so whether you ride regularly or haven’t been on a bike in years, there’s something here.
+You don’t need your own gear to get started—bike hire is available locally.
+A few laps after work on the trails is a solid way to clear your head.

 Fishing